halso/Vaider/Documents/Prds/VaiderPrd.md

 # Product Requirements Document: Vaider

+## 0. Context

+This project is being developed by Steve in his spare time, dedicating a few hours during evenings and weekends (approximately five hours per week).
+The goal is to create a minimal yet functional implementation of the Vaider tool within the next few weeks or months and release it as an open-source resource.

+Steve's motivation for this project stems from a desire to gain more experience in AI coding, transitioning from his current role as a Java developer in a non-AI-related field.
+By contributing something valuable to the open-source community, Steve hopes to create a tool that others will find useful.
+Additionally, there are plans to publish a YouTube video demonstrating how to use the tool, further sharing knowledge and engaging with the developer community.

 ## 1. Introduction

 * **Problem Statement**: For the Vibe Coder the problem only occurs when they are coding an app with a GUI (e.g., a Phone App or a Web App).
 The Agent can write automated tests but cannot actually "see" or interact with the live UI, so UI issues go unnoticed unless the human points them out.